 Bata, like most cities has the areas that are exclusively reserved for the rich and that for the rest of us.
 Very close to the airport was the beach and military barracks.
 I was able to find a local restaurant where they sold rice and stew and other local food.
 Also there I met one gentleman named Nicolas who was having his breakfast.
 We got talking and he was super impressed when he got to know I visited from Nigeria, this is because he has been to Port Harcourt in Nigeria.

 Nicolas had once travelled to Nigeria and he has also lived in Ghana.
 He spoke English reasonably well.
 He told me about the so called Bioko Igbo tribe.
 According to him, those were the descendants of Igbo people who lived on the Malabo Island.
 According to him, several of those Igbo remnants were abandoned by their parents during a time there was wars and difficult time to run back to Nigeria.
 He told me some of them still bear near Igbo names and that they speak a version of adulterated Spanish with lots of pidgin English.
-I personally doubt his version of the story and I really hope to someday find out more about this.
+But unfortunately, I could not meet any of these Igbo tribes since I did not travel to Malabo.

 Leaving Nicholas, I went to see a few places in town and was tempted to travel to Gabon by road from Bata via the Cocobeach/Kogo border.
 I had earlier read some very nasty experiences of some travelers at that border.
 I even called Lino, a friend police officer to ask for his opinion on taking that route and he advised me to come back to Ebibyin and then travel from there to the next destination.
 There was another option of going through the Oyem/Mongomo border.
 In fact, this remains one of the best routes based on a few things I read online from other travelers and conversations I had with locals.
 From experience, if someone is headed to Gabon from Equatorial Guinea, it is better and easier to use this route.